Shake, Rattle & Roll XV: "Ahas"

 Meanwhile, security guards and staff members check the premises as the mall closes.
-Janitor Mang Banjo (Lou Veloso) takes his cleaning rounds to Sarah's chamber and nervously cleans the mess carefully and silently.
+Janitor Mang Banjo takes his cleaning rounds to Sarah's chamber and nervously cleans the mess carefully and silently.
 Sarah calls him as he tries to retreat to the elevator.
 Mang Banjo carefully communicates with Sarah to avoid angering her, but Sarah becomes furious when she notices that he continues to avoid eye contact.
 Sarah turns the janitor around in front of her to make him face her, and he rushes to the lift.
 However, Sarah escapes with him, and the old man realizes that it was a trick.
-Mang Banjo immediately calls the twins' father, Alberto (Ariel Rivera), for help, who then prepares a handgun to meet Sarah.
-Meanwhile, Jake (Jason Francisco) sees Sarah in the dark in the department store wearing a dress, and recognizes her at first as Sandra.
+Mang Banjo immediately calls the twins' father Alberto, who then prepares a handgun to meet Sarah.
+Meanwhile, Jake sees Sarah in the dark in the department store wearing a dress, and recognizes her at first as Sandra.
 He runs away as he sees Sarah transform into a snake with arms, and is killed when Sarah catches up to him.

 Alberto talks to Sandra about Sarah's escape from her chamber.
-Then he later tells her that he just wanted to have good luck; an old witch doctor had handed him a vial containing medicine which could bring good luck to his mall business.
-He tricks their mother, Lourdes (Alice Dixson), into drinking the medicine concealed in wine, which results in her giving birth to Sarah and Sandra.
-Lourdes believes Sarah to be a curse and wishes her killed, but Alberto keeps Sarah under the mall's basement, due to his belief that she can bring good luck to the family and the business.
-Sarah was fed at first with animals, until she tasted human blood when a construction worker falls from an accident down into the chamber.
+Then he later tells her that he just wanted to have good luck; a witch doctor had handed him a vial containing medicine which could bring good luck to his mall business.
+He tricks their christian mother, Lourdes, into drinking the medicine concealed in wine, which results in her giving birth to Sarah and Sandra.
+Lourdes believes Sarah to be a curse (due to Christianity considers snakes as evil and messengers of the Devil himself) and wishes her killed, but Alberto keeps Sarah under the mall's basement, due to his belief that she can bring good luck to the family and the business.
+Sarah was fed at first with animals, until she tasted human blood when a construction worker accidentally fell into the chamber.
 Sandra remembers visiting Sarah ever since their childhood until they said their goodbyes to each other.
 Alberto then plans to kill Sarah once and for all.
 Meanwhile, Troy returns to his house and gets a knife, plotting revenge to kill Sarah before returning to the mall.